Chinese Dragon or Loong — History, Power, Utilization, and Culture

 Jade Dragon of Hongshan Culture — National Museum of China

 Historically, the dragon is believed totem of the tribe of King Fuxi.
-Centuries later, after Yellow Emperor or Huangdi having defeated many other tribes and built a unified state, he absorbed elements of their totems and created a new dragon.
+Centuries later, after Yellow Emperor or Huangdi had defeated many other tribes and built a unified state, he absorbed elements of their totems and created a new dragon.

 This new dragon that he created, then, became his new nation's totem, is believed to look like a creature with deer's antlers, rabbit's eyes, ox's ears, lion or pig's head, snake's body, carp's scales, eagle's claws, tiger's paws, whale's tail.

 Astrologically, Azure Dragon or Qinglong is one of the Four Symbols in ancient Chinese Astrology.
-Click to read more about Four Symbols and Twenty Eight Lunar Mansions of Chinese Astrology.
+Click to read more about Four Symbols and Twenty-Eight Lunar Mansions of Chinese Astrology.